Infinidat/infi.clickhouse_orm/docs/models_and_databases.md

         engine = engines.MergeTree('birthday', ('first_name', 'last_name', 'birthday'))

-The database columns in the database table are represented by model fields.
+The columns in the database table are represented by model fields.
 Each field has a type, which matches the type of the corresponding database column.
-You can see all the supported fields types [here](field_types.md).
+All the supported fields types are listed [here](field_types.md).

 A model must have an `engine`, which determines how its table is stored on disk (if at all), and what capabilities it has.
 For more details about table engines see [here](table_engines.md).